Calculate gallons of paint needed for your room dimensions, with coverage and cost estimates.

 New drywall, raw wood, patched spots, dark-to-light changes, and glossy surfaces.
 Zinsser and Kilz are the go-to brands.

-Is expensive paint worth it?
+Is premium paint worth it?

 Skipping primer on new drywall